Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits: Introduction

 In other words, the learning trajectory concerns the sample complexity of achieving inner products $\jiao{\widehat{\theta}_T,\theta^\star} \ge \varepsilon$, simultaneously for all $\varepsilon\in (0,1/2]$.
 The following theorem is a strengthening of Theorems \ref{inftheorem:integral_ub} and \ref{inftheorem:integral_lb} in terms of the learning trajectory.

 \begin{theorem} Consider a ridge bandit problem with a link function $f$ satisfying Assumption \ref{assump:main}.
-In what follows $c_1, c_2>0$ are absolute constants independent of $(f,d,\varepsilon)$. \begin{itemize} \item For $\varepsilon \in [\sqrt{c_1/d}, 1/2]$, the following upper bound holds on the learning trajectory:
+In what follows $\kappa\in (0,1/4)$ is any fixed constant, and $c_1, c_2>0$ are absolute constants independent of $(f,d,\varepsilon)$. \begin{itemize} \item For $\varepsilon \in [c_1/\sqrt{d}, 1/2]$, the following upper bound holds on the learning trajectory:

 \item In addition assume that $f$ is even or odd.
 Then for $\varepsilon\in [\sqrt{c_2\log(T)/d, 1/2}]$, the following lower bound holds on the learning trajectory: if $T_{\text{\rm burn-in}}^\star(f,d,\varepsilon)\le T$, then